behnamazimi/visnap/packages/cli/README.md

 ### `init`

-Initialize a new visual testing project with a sample configuration file.
+Initialize a new visual testing project with a configuration file.

 ```bash
 vividiff init
 ```

-**Options:**
-- Interactive prompts for configuration type (TypeScript/JavaScript)
-- Creates `vividiff.config.ts` or `vividiff.config.js` in the current directory
+Creates `vividiff.config.ts` or `vividiff.config.js` in the current directory with interactive prompts for configuration type.
-- Generates `.gitignore` for screenshot directories

 ### `test`